-I’ve talked to a whole lot of mental health professionals about “shopping” for a counselor or therapist.
-And every single one of them (we’re talking around 50 different people here) has said that the most important consideration is how well you jive.
-In other words: Do you mesh well?
-Do you get along?
+I talked to 50 mental health professionals about the process of “shopping” for a counselor or therapist.
+And every single one of them said that the most important consideration is how well you jive.
+In other words: Do you get along?
+Do your personalities mesh?
 Is there a connection there?
 Will you work well together?
 These questions can sometimes be answered after the initial consultation, but other times, it takes a few sessions.
 Licensed Psychologist Vandita Dubey breaks down a case of the latter, delving into how one’s identity might come into play:

 “If you are gay, transgender, an immigrant, or belong to a minority community, you may want to ask the therapist if they have worked with others who have a similar background as yours.
 Having said that, it is still possible that though the therapist doesn’t have the desired experience, they may possess enough sensitivity to be able to work with you effectively.
 But you may need to do a session or two with the therapist to find out if you feel comfortable working with them.”

-There are still other important considerations to make when looking to schedule your first counseling session, such as modality, convenience, any specific needs that might require a certain specialty, and theoretical approach.
+There are still other important considerations to make when looking to schedule your first counseling session, such as modality, convenience, any specific needs, and theoretical approach.
 Dubey delves into each of these areas below:

-Whether one should see the therapist individually, as a couple, or as a family, the therapist can help you make this decision.
-However, if it is clearly couple’s or family-related issues that you are facing, it is better to ask the therapist if they work with couples/and or families.
+- Modality: Whether one should see the therapist individually, as a couple, or as a family, the therapist can help you make this decision.
+However, if it is clearly couples or family-related issues that you are facing, it is better to ask the therapist if they work with couples/and or families.
 Not all therapists are trained or comfortable working with couples, families, and kids.

-In terms of theoretical orientations, CBT (cognitive behavior therapy) is catching on as insurance providers and hospitals often prefer this approach.
+- Theoretical Approach.
+In terms of theoretical orientations, CBT (cognitive behavioral therapy) is catching on as insurance providers and hospitals often prefer this approach.
 Some therapists follow one specific approach while others may follow a combination of approaches.
 All approaches can be equally effective as long as the therapist and client are able to form the therapeutic bond, which is, a relationship of comfort and trust.